pablodecm/phd_thesis/src/102_chapter_2.md

 sources such as cosmic rays.

-The combined readout of all sub-detectors each 25 ns amounts to a large amount of data, due to the total number of sub-system channels, even if efficient techniques for representation and compression of information are used.
+The combined readout of all sub-detectors each 25 ns amounts to a large data size, due to the total number of sub-system channels, even if efficient techniques for representation and compression of information are used.
 Given that technical limitations on the amount of data that can be recorded exist,